cuitaixiang/taucoin-ipfs-docs/doc/Tau-block-tx-structure-draft-cn.md

 7. graphRelaySync( Relay, peerID_A, chainID, null, selector(field:=`ChainID`contractJSON));

-8. if ok, then verify: if received `ChainID`ContractResultStateRoot/`ChainID`contractJSON shows a more difficult chain than `ChainID`SafetyContractResultStateRoot/`ChainID`contractJSON/`difficulty`, then verify this chain's transactions until the mutable range. in the verify process, it needs to add all db variables, hamt and amt trie to local. for some Key value, it will need `graphRelaySync` to get data from peerID_A;
+8. if ok, then verify {
+if received `ChainID`ContractResultStateRoot/`ChainID`contractJSON shows a more difficult chain than `ChainID`SafetyContractResultStateRoot/`ChainID`contractJSON/`difficulty`, then verify this chain's transactions until the MutableRange. in the verify process, it needs to add all db variables, hamt and amt trie to local. for some Key value, it will need `graphRelaySync` to get data from peerID_A;
 goto (9)
+}
+  else {
-  if failed , if the safety state time stamp is longer than 5 minutes from now, then generate a new state on own previous safety root, this will cause safety miner = previous safety miner to trigger voting, go to (9).
-If safety time stamp is less than 5 minutes, go to step 1.
+  failed or err , if the (current time - safety state time ) is bigger than SelfMiningTime, then generate a new state on own  safety root, this will cause safety miner = previous safety miner to trigger voting, go to (9)
+  };
+       else go to step 1.

 9. generate new state
 X = {